giodc/webba/UPDATE_SYSTEM.md

 ### Manual Update via Dashboard

-1. Log in to WebBadeploy dashboard
+1. Log in to Webbadeploy dashboard
 2. If an update is available, you'll see an **"Update Available"** link in the navbar
 3. Click the link to open the update modal
 4. Review the changelog and current/new versions